How Finland's public administration works

-The agencies managing local state administrative duties include the police departments, local register offices, tax offices as well as the employment and economic development offices.
+The agencies managing local state administrative duties include the police departments, tax offices, the employment and economic development offices.

 Municipalities and local government

 Under the Constitution of Finland, municipalities are self-governing units and they have the right to tax their residents.
 Municipalities are responsible for providing their residents with statutory basic services.

 In addition to municipalities, there are also other self-governing entities Finland.
 These include the region of Åland, churches and other religious communities as well as the universities.